streamlit/docs/content/develop/api-reference/configuration/config-toml.md

 ## config.toml

 `config.toml` is an optional file you can define for your working directory or global development environment.
 When `config.toml` is defined both globally and in your working directory, Streamlit combines the configuration options and gives precendence to the working-directory configuration.
-Additionally, you can use environment variables and command-line optionas to override additional configuration options.
+Additionally, you can use environment variables and command-line options to override additional configuration options.
 For more information, see [Configuration options](/develop/concepts/configuration/options).

 ### File location